-"I want to stress here that overthinking does not happen to every person," Xanet Pailet, Sex and Intimacy Coach, tells Bustle.
+"I want to stress here that overthinking does not happen to every person," Xanet Pailet, a sex and intimacy coach, tells Bustle.
 "However there are certain individuals who definitely have the overthinking tendency, which can be quite harmful to the success of the relationship."

 According to Pailet, people who overthink don't typically trust that what they see and experience is the whole truth.
 There's always this underlying anxiety and questioning about whether your partner really wants you like they say they do.

 Something that can help is to remember to stay grounded, Pailet says.
 "Grounding helps you stay in the present and will reduce the anxiety and tendency to allow your thoughts to spin," Pailet says.
-This way, you remind yourself to stay present in the moment, rather than dwelling on the possibility of negative outcomes.
+This way, you remind yourself to live in the present moment, rather than dwelling on the possibility of negative outcomes.

 5. Your Mind Is Always In The Future

 According to Powell, it's a good idea to check yourself and get into the habit of correcting your own thoughts.
 "Acknowledge emotions but state the logical counterpart," she says.
-For instance, instead of tapping into your emotional side by saying, "My partner doesn't spend any time with me," think about it more logically with, "My partner is working on a stressful project at work and will spend time with me when the deadline has passed.”
-That will help you put things into perspective.
+For instance, instead of tapping into your emotional side by saying "my partner doesn't spend any time with me," think about it more logically with, "my partner is working on a stressful project at work and will spend time with me when the deadline has passed.”
+That will help you change your perspective.